Twin Pregnancy: Prenatal Tests in the Third Trimester

 Blood and urine tests.
 Your doctor will continue to check your urine for protein and sugar and any signs of infection, keeping a close eye for signs of preeclampsia, a complication most common in the last weeks of pregnancy.
 You may have blood tests again for anemia.

-Other measurements.
 Weight, blood pressure, and fundal height measurements also continue.
 The babies' heartbeats are loud and clear!

 With twins, you are more likely to have non-stress tests.
 These tests use a fetal monitor to listen to your babies' heart rates when moving and to get some information about contractions.